DataDog/hiring-engineers/answers2.md

 ## Introduction

 My previous submission did not reflect my best work.
 I don't like to walk away from a challenge or from an opportunity to redeem myself.
-Ultimately you are my customers, and in my work I strive to ensure customer satisfaction.
+In the recruiting process, you are my customers, and in my work I strive to ensure customer satisfaction.
 So I have re-submitted this exercise in order to demonstrate significant improvement in the areas of thoroughness/detail of steps, commentary, and creativity (I created memes!).

 ## Section 1: Prerequisites - Setup the environment
 I started from scratch for this submission.